carbon-design-system/carbon-website-archive/src/content/guidelines/typography/expressive.md

 ## IBM Expressive theme

-"IBM Expressive" is a theme designed for editorial and digital marketing experiences at IBM.
+The _Expressive_ theme is for use in editorial and digital marketing experiences at IBM.
 This theme introduces the new IBM Design Language tokens.
 Please switch to the new tokens wherever possible.

 ## Expressive type sets